AnushreeSinha/GTCrimeRate/README.md

   * convt_data()
     - converts original to formatted
   * getDensity()
+  	- return kde output densities
+  	- save output along with datapoints variables
 - TODO:
-  * [ ] evaluate kde outputs and selected bandwidths (currently having scatter and grid plots)
+  - [ ] evaluate kde outputs and selected bandwidths (currently having scatter and grid plots)
-  * [ ] support passing in new datasets and append the new 3 cols to formatted.csv
+  - [ ] support passing in new datasets and append the new datapoints of 3 cols to formatted.csv
+  - [ ] test if the distribution is normal(gaussian)